 Be Careful About High MERV Ratings

 Filtration has changed significantly over the past several years.
-Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 Today it’s a whole new ballgame.
 Savannah area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!